 A recent article from Harvard Health Publishing states the obvious: walking is good for your health.
 Wow.
 Groundbreaking.
+Clearly my secrets to walking to work do not address the benefits of walking.
+Harvard spoiled it.

-Yes, we all know and understand that physical activity like walking is good for you.
+We all know and understand that physical activity like walking is good for you.
 However, not all of us make a concerted effort to work physical activity into our hectic schedules.
 One way you can try is by walking to work (if this is at all feasible for you).
 If you live too far away from the office to walk, perhaps you should consider taking a walk during your lunch break.
 In either case, this article is for you!

 If you already walk to work, you know that it’s a subtle art.
 You can’t just walk and not be somewhat prepared for your journey.
 Here are some secrets I’ve learned that will help you on your trek: